rsrasmu2/EdutainmentGame/README.md

 TASKS:
 ------
 ----Misc:
-- State machine menus -Al, DONE
 - "Are you a boy or a girl?" different sprite based on response
-- 8 bit bitmap font -Cherie, DONE
 - Optional: "What is your name?" store and use in dialogue
 - Optional: save and load files?

 ----Overworld:
 - player movement -Al (change to WASD later, works with arrow keys currently)
-- collision detection! -Al, DONE
-- Display dialogue in box at bottom of screen -Al, DONE (Dialogue is diplayed below the person the player is talking to)

 - initiate a fight: walk up to student, press enter.
 Some dialogue, then go into arena!
 - Graphic to show who you can fight currently (thought bubble, or '!')
 - Cannot fight people out of your rank

 ----Arena:
-- generate math questions - NANCY
 - display math questions one at a time
 - capture player input in text box
 - player pushes enter to submit answer